WebDevStudios/custom-post-type-ui/readme.txt

 * Added function that automatically converts 0.8.x and down settings to new setting arrangement.
 * Changed how settings are stored so that post types and taxonomies are in named array indexes.
 * Bug fixes not mentioned above.

-= 0.9.5 =
-* Revert 0.9.0 release until unfound bugs are fixed.

-= 0.9.0 =
-* See 1.0.0 list.
-This was reverted by 0.9.5 release.

-= 0.8.5 =
-* Fix issue with menu_postion being quoted in CPT get_code functionality.

-= 0.8.4 =
-* Fix issue with get code and post types/taxonomies that use a dash instead of underscore.
-Props Evan Mullins/circlecube.

-= 0.8.3 =
-* Dashicon support.
-FINALLY.
-REJOICE!

-= 0.8.2 =
-* Fixes with_front logic issue that was defaulting to true.

-= 0.8.1 =
-* Many bug fixes and admittedly some features.
-Fixes the Get Code functionality primarily.

-= 0.7.2 =
-* Added exclude_from_search support
-* Fixed display bug with capability type
-* Fixed JavaScript bug
-* Strict CPT name check
-* Code cleanup

-= 0.7.1 =
-* XSS security bug patched

-= 0.7 =
-* WordPress 3.1 support
-* Added has_archive and show_in_menu support
-* Added label for custom menu name
-* Updated plugin UI to be consistent with WordPress styles
-* Added "Get Code" feature to easily copy code used for post types and taxonomies (BETA)

 == Installation ==